Skip to content

 <SESSION>Name or ID of the session

-Fork a session into a new persistent session.
+Fork a session into a retained VM/template.
 Creates a point-in-time copy of the disk state.

 Terminal window